bluefeet/Config-Locale/README.md

 ## override\_stem

-This works just like ["default\_stem"](#default_stem) except that the configuration values from this stem will override those from all other configuration files.
+A stem to load last, after all other stems.

 Defaults to `override`.
+A relative path may be specified which will be assumed to be relative to ["directory"](#directory).
+If an absolute path is used then no change will be made.

 Note that ["prefix"](#prefix) and ["suffix"](#suffix) are not applied to this stem.